BharatSahAIyak/k8s/docs/local-cluster/README.md

 # Configure Caddy and Reload it:

+1. Cd into the devops repository which you used to setup Caddy.

-1. Configure the Caddy file at root level.
+2. Configure the Caddy file at root level.
 Use the Node's Internal IP.
 ![kong's svc](./ss/caddy-config.png)

 ```